When I first started the Coffee Concierge back in 2012, I was kind of trapped in my own little bubble.

 John is the man behind Brewing Coffee Manually, a site dedicated to the art of, you guessed it, brewing coffee manually!

-The blog has definitely become a bit more “hustle” than barista over the last few years, with its own coffee subscription and advanced coffee courses, but they still have plenty of awesome free content for everyone's enjoyment.
+His Barista Hustle blog has definitely become a bit more "hustle" than barista over the last few years, with its own coffee subscription and advanced coffee courses.

 The Coffee Compass is a nicely designed and well-written coffee blog run by Michael, Stephen, and Darren out of Louisville, KY.